 - Potentially greater retirement contributions at the same income level, therefore maximizing retirement contributions and valuable tax deductions.

-2014 Individual 401k Calculations for a sole proprietorship
+2020 Individual 401k Calculations for a Sole Proprietorship

-The maximum Individual 401k contribution limit in 2014 is $52,000 or $57,500 if age 50+.
+The maximum Individual 401k contribution limit in 2020 is $57,000 and $63,500 if age 50 or older.
 Because of the way the contribution is calculated a larger contribution usually can be made into an Individual 401k than to a Keogh, SEP IRA or SIMPLE IRA at the same income level.
 Only the Defined Benefit Plan can potentially allow a greater contribution than an Individual 401k, however a Defined Benefit Plan is much more expensive administratively and has mandatory annual funding requirements.
 As a result the Individual 401k is popular choice for sole proprietors who want the option of making a significant contribution and having the flexibility of completely discretionary contributions.
 A sole proprietor can increase, decrease or stop contributions to an Individual 401k each year.

 The annual Individual 401k contribution consists of a salary deferral contribution and a profit sharing contribution.
 The total allowable contribution adds these 2 parts together to get to the maximum Individual 401k contribution limit.